Helping People and Gorillas In Africa

 The Fossey Fund believes that by helping people in Africa, we are improving the overall ecosystem.
 Our message is: “You are part of your environment.
 Let’s work together toward achieving a healthy environment for people and endangered species.”

 Goals for helping people in Africa

 - To provide a healthy environment for local people living around protected areas.

 - To enhance environmental protection and conservation of endangered species living in Volcanoes National Park.

 - To improve awareness and understanding of the role of community projects in successful natural resource conservation.

 - To ensure sustainability of community projects and community ownership of the projects through capacity building and local involvement.

-These goals are implemented through several projects that are helping people in Africa:
+These goals are implemented through Education Access for Children projects that are helping people in Africa.